laravel-france/OLD-laravel-france-doc/documents/v3/contrib/command-line.md

     # git commit -s -m "I added some more stuff to the Localization documentation."

-"- **-s** signifie que vous means that you are signing-off on your commit with your name.
+"- **-s** means that you are signing-off on your commit with your name.
 This tells the Laravel team know that you personally agree to your code being added to the Laravel core.
-"- **-m** is the message that goes with your commit.
-Provide a brief explanation of what you added or changed.
+"- **-m** est le message qui vient avec votre commit.
+Fournissez une brève explication de ce que vous avez ajouté ou modifié.

 <a name="pushing-to-your-fork"></a>
 ## Envoyez à votre Fork